Dynamics365/dynamics365.github.io/_posts/2019-12-16-Consuming-Dynamics-365-Finance-and-Operations-OData-services-from-NET.md

 ![Image]({{site.url}}/assets/imagesposts/Consuming-Dynamics-365-Finance-and-Operations-OData-services-from-NET_4.png){:.border}

 From now, you can freely test the integrations under **ODataConsoleApplication** project.
-If you are testing with a custom data entity and you get this error `System.ArgumentOutOfRangeException : Length cannot be less than zero`{:.error}, please check this post.
+If you are testing with a custom data entity and you get this error

+System.ArgumentOutOfRangeException : Length cannot be less than zero.
+{:.error}

+Please check this post.

 Thank you for reading.